- Student Conduct

 **Student Conduct is responsible for resolving incidents in which the student does not accept responsibility for the allegation of academic misconduct.
 Student Conduct or the Academic Misconduct Hearing Board will not recommend or issue grades.
 Any faculty member who refers a case to Student Conduct must be willing to abide by the determination of the Academic Misconduct Hearing Board, and assign an appropriate grade based on the decision.
 Any grade appeals must be completed according to the Academic Policy and Procedure Manual.

-The following resources are academic misconduct tutorials provided by the Faculty Development and Instructional Design Center.
+The following resources are academic misconduct tutorials provided by the Center for Innovative Teaching and Learning.
 Students and faculty are encouraged to use these resources.

 Disruptive students may be in violation of the Student Code of Conduct and/or may benefit from a referral to our Student of Concern Committee.
 More information about our Student of Concern Committee can be found on their website.